rowjay007/rowjay007/README.md

 I love building responsive and aesthetic mobile-first design.

-I stated my coding career as an Investment Banker learning Database Management.
+I started my coding career as an Investment Banker learning Database Management.

-I stated my web developement journey with simple HTML, CSS and JavaScriptt. currently, I use JavaScripts framweorks like React and NextJs, and also improving my backend experience with NodeJs.
+I started my web developement journey with simple HTML, CSS and JavaScriptt. currently, a MERN stack developer, stacking with TypeScript and NextJs

-I'm currently learning Python and Ethereum.
+I'm currently learning Web3 with Solidity on the Ethereum ecosystem.

 ## Programming Languages and Tools I use